SaidAlvarado/Udacity-DeepRL-Project_2_Continuous_Control/Report.md

 #### Ornstein-Uhlenbeck Noise

-Since this is as scenario with a continuous action space, it is not posible to use the Epsilon-greedy method of adding randomness to the decision in order to encourage exploration of the state-action space.
+Since this is as scenario with a continuous action space, it is not possible to use the Epsilon-greedy method of adding randomness to the decision in order to encourage exploration of the state-action space.
 To substitute this we can use the Ornstein-Uhlenbeck process to add some variance to the decision process.

-**IMPORTANT NOTE:** If the environment with multple agents is going to be used, it is imperative that output dimension of the noise process is adjusted to generate the correct shape of noise for all the agents simultaneously, namely, **`(20,4)`**. **Otherwise, the agent will not converge** irrespective of how you adjust all other hyperparameters.
+**IMPORTANT NOTE:** If the environment with multiple agents is going to be used, it is imperative that output dimension of the noise process is adjusted to generate the correct shape of noise for all the agents simultaneously, namely, **`(20,4)`**. **Otherwise, the agent will not converge** irrespective of how you adjust all other hyper-parameters.

 #### Target Network Soft Updates